MicrosoftDocs/power-platform/power-virtual-agents/publication-connect-bot-to-azure-bot-service-channels.md

 > [!TIP]
 > You do not need to follow this document to add your Power Virtual Agents bot to your [website, Facebook, or Microsoft Teams](publication-fundamentals-publish-channels.md).

-If your goal is to connect to a custom web-based or native app, your developers can learn more at [Connect your bot to mobile and custom apps](publication-connect-bot-to-custom-application.md).
+If your goal is to connect to a custom web-based or native app, your developers can learn more at [Add bot to mobile and custom apps](publication-connect-bot-to-custom-application.md).

 > [!WARNING]
 > Instructions in this section require software development from you or your developers.
 It is intended for experienced IT professionals, such as IT admins or developers who have a solid understanding of developer tools, utilities, and IDEs.